marcedavi/dbg-events/README.md

 - [ ] Possibilità degli organizzatori di gestire una blacklist per utenti la quale impedirà agli utenti bannati di iscriversi agli eventi da loro creati
 - [ ] Sistema di chat tra organizzatori ed utenti

-* Main reason why not to use helpers to clean up views: Helpers are included into all views, so we have to pay attention to naming conflicts and unintended behaviour.

 ## Ruby version

 Ruby `3.1.1`